78JEICAM/78JEICAM/README.md

 I am a student of software engineering with HyperionDev from poland and UK.
 I am learning coding and solving assigments in Python!
 Looking for an oportunity for entry-level intership/job.
+Check my Linkedin profile here. https://www.linkedin.com/in/maciej-naworski-9244282b2/

+---
+>“Life is like a box of chocolates, you never know what you're going to get.”
+>Forrest Gump

 ##### Welcome to my World!